Pasca00/product-name-recognition/README.md

 in [train_data/data.csv](train_data/data.csv).
 After collecting the data, I did some manual data cleansing to correct some of the wrong labeling. \
 \
-For the model, I used the huggingface distilbert_base_uncased pretrained model and trained it to label text as either PRODUCT (1) or NONE (0).
+For the model itself, I used the huggingface distilbert_base_uncased pretrained model for sequence classification and trained it to label text as either PRODUCT (1) or NONE (0).
 \
 To run the model and extract the required data from all ~700 websites:
 ```